 Step 1.
 Download, install and launch AnyViewer on both computers.
 Go to Log in, and then click Sign up.
 (If you already have signed up on its official website, you can log in directly.)

 Step 2.
 Fill in the signup information.

-Note: You can also upgrade your account to Professional or Enterprise edition to assign more devices and enjoy more rights.
+Note: You can also upgrade your account to a Professional or Enterprise plan to assign more devices and enjoy more rights.

 In addition, AnyViewer can also provide users with some practical functions for remote control after a successful connection.
 Such as lock, logout, restart, command prompt (cmd), etc.